The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 Swelling on the inside of the cheek

 Sometimes the swelling is located on the inside of the cheek.
-It can be caused by most of the causes already mentioned - dental problems (decay and infection), ulcers, swollen salivary glands, mouth and cheek ulcers, trauma, infections (bacterial or viral), tooth abscess, problems with the lymph nodes (especially preauricular, submandibular nodes and tonsillar lymph nodes), mumps.
+This can be caused by most of the reasons already mentioned - dental problems (decay and infection), ulcers, swollen salivary glands, mouth and cheek ulcers, trauma, infections (bacterial or viral), tooth abscess, lymph node problems (especially preauricular, submandibular nodes and tonsillar lymph nodes), mumps.

-In addition, various procedures such as fillings, maxillofacial surgery, tooth extractions, cheek piercings can also lead to swollen cheeks inside the mouth.
+Additionally, various procedures such as fillings, oral surgery, tooth extractions, cheek piercings can also lead to swollen cheeks inside the mouth.

-This problem occurs in both adults and children and may be accompanied by cheek numbness.
+This problem occurs in both adults and children and can be accompanied by numbness in the cheek.
 Treatment for a swollen inner cheek will depend on the underlying cause of the condition.

 Swelling of the cheeks and gums